Atlas0904/Project_FollowWe/README.md

 #ToDO
 1. Password check
-2. Chat room
-3. Navigation menu implement
-4. Optimize user route
+2. Optimize user route
-5. Optimize the algorithm for walking, driving
+3. Optimize the algorithm for walking, driving
-6. Let user to choose arrived type
+4. Let user to choose arrived type
+5. Need to beatify chat room UI
+6. Hiking app?

+#Optimize
+1. Distance part need to be more precise

 Component: